 Don’t let fear of change stop you.

-HOW do I start giving up control?
+HOW do I start giving up control of business?

 Start by assessing what you do best.
 Great sales people are not typically great at logistics.
 A mechanical genius may not be a human resources whiz.
 Input from fellow business owners and advisors increases the accuracy of your assessment.
 Once you know your strengths and weaknesses, you’ll know which responsibilities to keep and which ones are best suited for others.